BOTSlab/bupimoSketch/README.md

 controls the motors.

 The output data has the form:

 encoder -> linear speed

 gyro -> angular speed

 encoder -> angular speed

-compass -> heading (currently useless) prox. sensors -> counts from front detector.
+compass -> heading (currently useless)

+prox. sensors -> counts from front detector

 ------------------------------------------------------------------------
 The Arduino sketch required for the Bupimo robot.